Efficient learning of quantum states prepared with few fermionic non-Gaussian gates

 Our work offers new directions for further research.
-For instance, an open question arising from this work is to study the noise-robustness of our protocol, and whether $t$-doped Gaussian unitaries can be efficiently learned in the scenario where the input states to the unitary and measurements at the end can be chosen: the particular case of $t=0$ has already been solved in Ref.~\cite{MauroPaper} and it would be interesting to generalize it.
-Additionally, a promising future direction is the study of the resource theory of fermionic non-Gaussianity, where the notion of Gaussian-nullity we introduced may play a significant role, similar to stabilizer nullity in the Clifford context~\cite{Beverland_2020,Jiang_2023}.
+An open question arising from this work is whether \( t \)-doped Gaussian unitaries can be efficiently learned in a scenario where both the input states to the unitary and the measurements at the end can be chosen.
+The specific case of \( t = 0 \) has already been addressed in Ref.~\cite{MauroPaper}, and it would be interesting to generalize this to \( t > 0 \).
+Another promising direction is the study of the resource theory of fermionic non-Gaussianity, where the notion of Gaussian-nullity we introduced may play a significant role, similar to stabilizer nullity in the Clifford context~\cite{Beverland_2020,Jiang_2023}.
 Finally, an analytical justification of the approximate \( t \)-compressibility of impurity model dynamics remains an intriguing open problem, which we intend to explore in future research.